-The first night Passover Seder will take place on Friday, April 3rd.
-All Elon students, faculty, staff and community members are invited to join us in our student-lead Seder.
-Tickets will be sold starting March 1st at our Bagel Brunch and then throughout the week in Moseley!
+The first night Passover Seder will take place on Friday, April 22nd.
+All Elon students, faculty, staff and community members are invited to join us in our student-led Seder.
 Tickets are $5 for children, $8 for students and $10 for adults.

 Elon Hillel provides free, drop-in Kosher-for-Passover snacks and some meals at the Sklut Hillel Center: check the Hillel calendar for times and menus